jlumijarvi/mysql-replication-docker/README.md

 ### Slave configuration

 Login to the slave server.
-Make sure docker is installed.
+Make sure [Docker](https://docs.docker.com/install/) is installed.
 Clone this repo.

 Move the master database dump into the /docker-entrypoint-initdb.d directory and rename it to dump.sql.